GabrielKqw/challenge-fullstack/PROJECT.md

 - MySQL 5.7+ or MariaDB 10.3+
 - Required PHP extensions: PDO, OpenSSL, Mbstring, Tokenizer, XML, Ctype, JSON, BCMath, pdo_mysql

-> **⚠️ IMPORTANT:** If you get an error about `vendor/autoload.php` not found, it means Composer is not installed.
+> **IMPORTANT:** If you get an error about `vendor/autoload.php` not found, it means Composer is not installed.
 See installation instructions.

 ### Installation